 The boats go into the water early May and are taken out early October.

 Do I have to go to the festivals?

 Festivals are not mandatory but the Intermediate and Competitive teams train specifically to compete.
 The Recreational team also competes in festivals but some of the team members do not participate.

 How much are the festivals?

-Festival costs range from $30 to $40 per person.
-Generally, a team will enter 4-5 festivals a season.
+Festival costs are approximately $50 per person.
+Generally, a team will enter 3 – 5 festivals a season.